davidarchanjo/spring-certified-developer-study-guide/README.md

 **Dependency Injection** is a pattern used to implement IoC, where the control being inverted is the setting and injection of object's dependencies.

 ## SPRING EXPRESSION LANGUAGE
-The Spring Expression Language (SpEL for short) is used to query property values from properties file or to manipulate java objects and its attributes at runtime. @Value annotation is the most used way to process SpEL.
+The Spring Expression Language (SpEL for short) is used to query property values from properties file or to manipulate Java objects and its attributes at runtime. @Value annotation is the most used way to process SpEL.

 A SpEL expression begins with `#` and is enclosed by braces, e.g. `#{2 + 2}`.
 Properties can be referenced in a similar fashion with `$`, and are enclosed by braces too, e.g. `${foo.bar}`.
 Property placeholders cannot contain SpEL expressions, but expressions can, e.g. `#{'${foo.bar}' + 2}`. **Notice that to access the property contained in the properties file from SpEL, is mandatory to reference the property enclosed by single quotes**.